viamrobotics/docs/docs/components/component/_index.md

 | [`model1`](model1/) | An XYZ unit made by Some Company(INSERT LINK AS APPLICABLE)         |
 | [`model2`](model2/) | An ABCDE unit made by Some Other Company(INSERT LINK AS APPLICABLE) |

-If you want to use another COMPONENT model with Viam, you can [define a custom component](../../extend/).
+If you want to use another COMPONENT model with Viam, you can create a [modular resource](/modular-resources/) to add support for it.

 ## Control your board with Viam's client SDK libraries